-The CPU fan activates when the power is turned on.
+When the power is turned on, the CPU fan becomes active.
 It continues to operate when the system enters Standby mode.
 When in sleep mode, the CPU will not run at full power, thereby generating less heat.

 System Resource Alert